 Global Health Register

-The Global Health Register stores the results of the stakeholder satisfaction evaluations done in the portfolio management system.
+The Global Health Register stores the results of evaluating the satisfaction of portfolio stakeholders (portfolio board members, program managers, and managers of standalone projects).

 Business Cases